-What a Security Clearance Reveals About a Veteran Job Candidate
+What is Military Security Clearance & What Does it Reveal About a Veteran Job Candidate?

 Our military possesses information and technology which could aid our enemies, and its unauthorized release could compromise our national security.
-Therefore, only selected veterans, government personnel and companies are granted access to classified information or facilities.
+Therefore, only selected veterans, government personnel and companies are granted access by the Federal Government to classified information or facilities.
 In other words, “Loose lips sink ships.”

 What Is a Security Clearance?